-A person’s through line is most often a question.
-When you examine even superficially the life that someone like Haben Girma has led, to me, the question that arises is: why not?
-She’s the first deafblind person to graduate from Harvard Law.
-She’s an advocate for equal opportunities for people with disabilities — but she’s so much more.
-In the featured video and you’ll see why this question is to me the clear, central theme in her unique perspective of life.
-Why not learn to surf, travel in order to feel and experience the broader world, explore improv and become a comedian, and get a law degree from the best school in the country?
-All of this, while pushing innovation in accessibility in technology.
+A person’s through line is almost always a question.
+When you look even briefly at the life of someone like Haben Girma, the question that comes to mind is, “Why not?”
+She is the first deafblind person to graduate from Harvard Law.
+She advocates for equal opportunities for people with disabilities, but she is much more than that.
+In the linked video, you’ll see why I believe this question is the clear, central theme in her unique perspective on life.
+Why not learn to surf, travel to feel and experience the larger world, pursue improv and become a comedian, and earn a law degree from the best school in the country?
+All while advocating for technological innovation and accessibility.

 This immediately signals to me an “able-bodied” perspective — the common practice of the majority of us attempting a healthy, self-limiting, or regimented behavior.
 We may have the ability (or potential) to be and do anything, but we almost certainly do not have the capacity to do everything.
 Haben views her so-called disabilities as a powerful focusing lens, providing her with the will, energy, and discipline to push herself, and undoubtedly those around her, to embrace the struggle and use it to propel themselves unapologetically toward their goals in life.
 We humans require something to push against — a contrast or conflict — to help us define our choices and motivations, to push us to discern and distill a deeper meaning in life.
 Jordan Peterson has a lot to say about this.

 Whether it’s something we were born with (or without), a traumatic or joyful initiating event or environment, or a theme that emerges simply by following your feet and living life in the open, look for the question hiding behind your causal and reactive behaviors.
 Allow that awareness to help you better understand yourself and determine the next steps toward living your best life.